River Barle Signal Crayfish

 Culm Community Crayfish Project

-The plight of native crayfish uncovered in this project inspired the Devon Crayfish Ark Site Project which seeks out and evaluates ark sites for native crayfish from this and the river Creedy/Yeo, which I surveyed in 2021 with more lovely volunteers, discovering that the population has decreased by 80% since the last survey in 2012.
+The plight of native crayfish uncovered in this project inspired the Devon Crayfish Ark Site Project which seeks out and evaluates ark sites for native crayfish from this and the river Creedy/Yeo, which I surveyed in 2021 with more lovely volunteers, providing the evidence and impetus to set up the Creedy Catchment Crayfish Conservation Project.

 Reservoir Surveys and Control Options